 If you receive any of these benefits you do not have to do anything now.
 However, if your circumstances change after 27 June 2018, you may need to apply for Universal Credit.

 If you already get Universal Credit, the Department for Work and Pensions will be in touch with you when they are ready to transfer you over to the full service process.

 From 06 April 2017, the UK Government capped the payment of some benefits to the amount allowable for 2 children.
 This affects families that had 3 or more children born after that date.
-At the moment Universal Credit does not apply to families with 3 or more children and the benefits listed above would still need to be claimed until further notice.
+From 1st February 2019 families with 3 or more children will no longer be able to make a new claim for any of the benefits listed above and will have to claim Universal Credit instead.

 Universal Credit does not apply to people of state pension age.
 If a couple receives Universal Credit and one of them becomes pension age, they will have the choice to either remain on Universal Credit or claim state Pension Credit and Housing Benefit.

 Claims for Universal Credit are made online through a digital application process.
 It can be done using a computer, tablet or smartphone and many people will find it straightforward.
 You can view the claim process on www.youtube.com/UniversalCreditinAction